Share on

 Multi-primary replication is a form of replication where multiple servers can accept write requests.
 Some systems are configured so that any server can process write requests, while others are designed so that a core group of primary servers handle writes with a larger number of read-only followers.
 Regardless of the implementation, multi-primary replication increases the number of servers who are responsible for write queries.

 While this design sounds ideal at the outset, there are some major challenges that prevent this from being a widely adopted pattern.
 While multiple servers can handle write requests, they still must coordinate to replicate changes between their servers and to resolve conflicts in data changes.
-This can either lead to long response times as conflicts are negotiated or the possibility inconsistent data.
+This can either lead to long response times as conflicts are negotiated or the possibility of inconsistent data.

 Each system chooses their own approach to handle these challenges.
 This is a demonstration of CAP Theorem — a statement describing the interplay between consistency, availability, and partition tolerance in distributed systems — in action.
 Some systems offer weaker consistency guarantees to maintain availability, while other databases refuse to accept changes if their peers cannot coordinate the transaction at the time of the write.
 Choosing the approach that best fits your needs is an important factor when deciding between various implementations.